 RNs Guiding At-Risk Pregnant Teens in California

-The many benefits of the Nurse Family Partnership
+The Nurse Family Partnership Program

 Eighteen, pregnant and still in high school, Angela (name changed for privacy) was also grappling with depression and a serious blood disorder.
 To make matters even more difficult, she lived in foster care.
 Angela found little support from the world around her, but, thanks to the Nurse Family Partnership, her story has a happy ending.

 SUPPORT FOR FIRST-TIME MOMS

 The Nurse Family Partnership (NFP) evolved from a program first established in the early ‘70s by David Olds, Ph.D., a professor of pediatrics and nursing who realized that children born into poverty needed interventions even before birth.

 NFP works with first-time mothers, most of them young and unmarried.
 Nurses visit clients at home at set intervals throughout the client’s pregnancy and for the first two years of the child’s life.
 During each visit, the nurses teach and model positive health-related behaviors and competent childcare while encouraging the mother’s own positive development, including education and employment.

 The NFP program in Southern California was established in 1996 and now employs about 50 public health nurses, most of whom are based in the offices of the L.A.
 County Department of Public Health.
 There are several satellite offices, but the real work happens in the field.